canro91/canro91.github.io/_posts/2021-06-07-TipsForBetterStubsAndMocks.md

 ---
 layout: post
-title: "5 tips for better stubs and mocks in C#"
+title: "Five tips for better stubs and mocks in C#"
 tags: tutorial csharp
 cover: Cover.png
 cover-alt: "5 tips for better stubs and mocks in C#"